fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 functions and scalar hashes.
 The `stdlib_32_bit_hash_functions` module provides procedures to compute 32 bit integer hash codes and a scalar hash.
-The hash codes are useful for tables of up to `2**15` entries, and for keys with a few hundred elements.
+The 32 bit hash codes are useful for tables of up to `2**16` entries, and for keys with a few hundred elements.
 The `stdlib_64_bit_hash_functions` module provides hash procedures to compute 64 bit integer hash codes and a scalar hash.
-The hash codes are useful for tables of up to `2**30` entries, and for keys with a few thousand elements.
+The 64 bit hash codes are useful for tables of up to `2**30` entries, and for keys with thousands of elements.
 While one of the codes in `stdlib_64_bit_hash_functions`, `SPSOOKY_HASH`, can also be used to calculate 128 bit hash codes, none of the current codes can be used to calculate 256 bit hash codes.